Ask Slashdot: Should We Worry Microsoft Will 'Embrace, Extend, and Extinguish' Linux? - Slashdot

 :)

-sheesh, the paranoia is strong with this one (Score:4, Interesting)
+sheesh, the paranoia is strong with this one (Score:3, Interesting)

 If Microsoft makes applications and file formats that only work on windows, everyone screams "monopoly" and "antitrust"